If you’ve been drinking high-quality teas for very long, then you probably appreciate that leaf selection is critically important to tea makers.

 This particular oolong has what the company describes as a “clean aroma,” which means that the tea is lightly oxidized and hence more towards the green-tea end of the flavor spectrum.

-Tea reviewers don’t exactly use the same descriptive terminology as Oriarm, but, again, the spirit is the same.
+Tea reviewers don’t use exactly the same descriptive terminology as Oriarm, but, again, the spirit is the same.
 They rave about this TGY’s orchid-flower top notes and the lingering but gentle mineral finish.

 So don’t worry if you’re lactose-intolerant, your tummy will be fine with a true milk oolong.

 More than fine, actually.
-Just steer clear of those with additives, which should be indicated on the label.
+Just steer clear of those teas with additives, which should be indicated on the label.
 If not, use your nose.
-An oolong “enhanced” with milk product will usually have a very strong milky aroma while the aroma of an unadulterated oolong will be very mellow and only hint of milk essence.
+An oolong “enhanced” with milk product will usually have a very strong milky aroma while the aroma of an unadulterated oolong will be mellow and only hint of milk essence.

 Where to find the best milk oolong